Is my film guaranteed to be shown?

 Can I submit my film even if it is unfinished?

 Yes you can.
 However, this could play a significant factor in how it is judged.
+If it is too unfinished, it will not be shown.
 Be smart with your production!
 Give yourself plenty of time, and expect that the film will take longer than expect.
 Cut scenes which aren't necessary to the overall story if you are struggling for time, and build your animation up in layers of detail.
 So if you do run out of time, at least the story and performance will make sense.

-Can I release my animation to my own channel before the contest?
+Can I release my animation early to my own channel before the contest premiere?

 We like for as many entries as possible to be premiere entries (first time showing), but you are welcome to do as you wish with your film.
-Your entry will not be treated any differently if you have already released it on your own channel.
+Your entry will not be affected if you release it on your channel.

 Can I promote my entry in other places as well as the contest?